 Distributed Denial of Service (DDoS) attacks in all sectors are becoming increasingly frequent; a 2018 study by Link11 found there were on average 102 attacks per day between April and June of this year.
 For banks, in particular, this is a worrying statistic due to the sensitive nature and sheer volume of private customer credentials they hold in their systems.

 The banking industry is a longstanding target for application and network layer DDoS attacks.
-Despite the emergence of newer industries like bitcoin and the continued rise in attacks on crypto-currency, the threat against the traditional banking sector remains.
-Targeted attacks cause slow website response times and prevent customers from accessing their online banking and trading portals.
+Despite the emergence of newer industries like bitcoin and the continued rise in attacks on crypto-currency, the threat of DDoS, and other cyber-attacks, against the traditional banking sector remains.
+Targeted cyber-attacks cause slow website response times and prevent customers from accessing their online banking and trading portals.
 The attacks also serve as diversionary tactics by criminals looking for ways to compromise sensitive data, commit fraud and steal private and financial data.